robmurrer/awc/README.md

 www.alfredwashburn.org

 lend a hand (bounties sponsored by CRL)
-* $200 Jupyter notebook build system to turn this site back into templates: check scratch vs dict
+* $200 Jupyter notebook build system to turn this site back into templates: check scratch vs dist

 # keep it simple, this is volunteer!